emeti/WiPP/documentation/Ubuntu-INSTALL.md

 There is no need to install [netcdf library](https://www.unidata.ucar.edu/software/netcdf/) via apt-get (Ubuntu package manager), unless you really need a system-wide install or have other software using the same library.

-For a user install with separate environment or a dockeer contaienr all necessary libraries, including netcdf, are pulled by conda using a frozen list of dependencies from a correct R\_env.yaml file.
+For a user level install in separate vm or a docker contaienr all necessary libraries, including netcdf, are pulled by conda using a frozen list of dependencies from a correct R\_env.yaml file (or possibly WiPP.yml).

 ## Clone or copy WiPP repository